kitschpatrol/tldraw-cli/readme.md

 - Implement the ability to export specific pages as separate image files
 - Add an option flag to set dpi when exporting to a bitmap format
 - Additional commands beyond sketch conversion / export?
+- There's room for optimization in how tldraw functions are passed to Puppeteer
+- There's room for optimization in the `--print` option implementation

 Any other suggestions are welcome.